A Catholic Mission

 • Brother John Sheehan

-I should note that these five, while better known than others, should not be considered as “special”.
+I should note that these six, while better known than others, should not be considered as “special”.
 All of them were special.
 The next time you walk through the Jesuit and Loretto fields of the St. Francis cemetery, remember that the small, granite tombstones are monuments to people--truly remarkable people.

 Picture